| |

 Where Should I Keep the Weight Loss Tracker Printable?

-Right now, leave the Weight Tracker right where you’ll see it.
+Right now, leave the Weight Tracker right where you’ll see it often.

 • On your desk